consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/syntax_highlighter_and_color_settings_page.md

 ## 5.1.
 Define a Syntax Highlighter
 The Simple Language syntax highlighter class extends [`SyntaxHighlighterBase`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/fileTypes/SyntaxHighlighterBase.java).
-As recommended in [Color Scheme Management](/reference_guide/color_scheme_management.md#text-attribute-key-dependency), the Simple Language highlighting text attributes are specified as a dependency on one of standard Intellij Platform keys.
+As recommended in [Color Scheme Management](/reference_guide/color_scheme_management.md#text-attribute-key-dependency), the Simple Language highlighting text attributes are specified as a dependency on one of standard Consulo keys.
 For the Simple Language, define only one scheme.

 ```java